20 birds to look and listen for this season

 There’s an app for that

-• ebird.org: Also from the Cornell Lab of Ornithology, ebird is the best website for birders to find birds, keep track of bird lists, explore the latest sightings + contribute to science.
+• ebird.org is also from the Cornell Lab of Ornithology and is a valuable website for birders to find birds, keep track of bird lists, explore the latest sightings, and contribute to science.
 The best part of ebird is the hotspots locator.
 Asheville has 20+ local spots where birders have seen more than 100 species.

-• Carolina Bird Club: All of the bird species recorded in NC, including information on habitat, breeding, and abundance levels.
+• Carolina Bird Club includes all of the bird species recorded in NC, as well as information on habitat, breeding, and abundance levels.

-• North Carolina Wildlife Resources Commission: Resources for birders include trail maps, birdwatching checklists, and a guide to how to build your own birdhouses + feeders.
+• North Carolina Wildlife Resources Commission provides resources for birders, including trail maps, birdwatching checklists, and a guide to how to build your own birdhouses + feeders.

-• Audubon North Carolina: State-specific information on species, conservation, resources + tips for birdwatching, bird-friendly gardening.
+• Audubon North Carolina offers state-specific information on species, conservation, resources and tips for birdwatching, and bird-friendly gardening.

 B(u)y the book